Would you like to look around? Arrange a visit and see what University Centre Reaseheath can offer

 - Animal physiology, with a focus on environmental physiology

 Master’s Thesis: Foraging Behaviour in Gambelia wislizenii, the long-nosed leopard lizard, in Harney county, Oregon, available on Research Gate

 Course Manager and Lecturer

 Hannah has an MSci in Veterinary Biosciences from the University of Glasgow where her dissertation was on Equine Trypanasomiasis.
-She is currently working on her PhD thesis ‘Cryptosporidiosis in calves’ which was done through the Moredun Research Institute at the University of Edinburgh.
+Hannah has recently completed her PhD with her thesis ‘Cryptosporidiosis in calves’ through the Moredun Research Institute at the University of Edinburgh.
 Previous work also includes 6 months at Chester Zoo along with a volunteer program assessing the health of green and leatherback turtles in Costa Rica.

 - Introduction to Data Handling and Analysis